Ozark Sharks: Plot

 In the meantime, Harrison finds Dawn who tells Harrison that a fireworks festival will be occurring later that day and Harrison hopes to warn people of the sharks before the festival begins.
 He and Dawn then begin heading upriver in a canoe while Rick and Diane are attacked by a shark which bites off two of Rick's fingers.
 Diane shoots a flare allowing Molly, Curtis and Jones to find them.
 Rick and Diane return to shore safely and Jones kills one of the sharks only to be killed by another one shortly afterward.
-After Molly kills another shark, she, Curtis, Rick, and Diane head out to find Harrison in Jones' car.
+After Molly kills another shark, she, Curtis, Rick, and Diane head out to find Harrison in Jones's car.

 When Molly, Curtis, Rick, and Diane fail to find Harrison, Curtis mentions the fireworks show and the group decides to warn the locals as well.
-The group then arrives at Jones' workshop to get more weapons while Harrison and Dawn arrive at another beach where several people are.
+The group then arrives at Jones's workshop to get more weapons while Harrison and Dawn arrive at another beach where several people are.

 A shark attack then occurs and people begin fleeing the beach while Harrison and Dawn stay behind to help several girls who are stranded on a dock in the middle of the lake.
 They manage to rescue the majority of them while Dawn kills another shark using fireworks, but one girl is still left stranded on the dock.
 Molly, Curtis, Rick and Diane soon arrive and kill one of the sharks.
 Then they lure one of the sharks into a machine that rips it into pieces, killing it and allowing the remaining girl to reach shore.
 However, several of the shark pieces fly out and shoot through Curtis like bullets, killing him.

-A devastated Molly sets out to kill the final shark, loading Jones' cannon with several fireworks.
+A devastated Molly sets out to kill the final shark, loading Jones's cannon with several fireworks.
 She then rides out to the dock, but as she does so she loses the lighter to the fireworks.
 Rick then throws Dawn's lighter out to Molly who uses it to light one of the firework.
 When the shark attempts to jump onto the dock and eat Molly, she shoots it up into the sky where the fireworks explode finally killing it.